Does AI Copywriting Work? We Tested ChatGPT Against 6 of The Best AI Writing Softwares So You Don't Have To

-Here’s the first result:
+Here’s the first result, with my inputs included:

-Thoughts on Writesonic
+My Thoughts on Writesonic

 Article - The short blog article generated was rather basic, but of course this is a more complex B2B topic.
 The suggested outlines weren’t particularly strong.
 However, the copy does read well and there are points I could pull from an article research perspective.
 There are other blog writing tools you can work with, including an outline generator and a paragraph writer.
 I found the paragraph generator helpful, as per screenshot example below.

 Product description - I’m happy with this.
 It covers all the points in a natural flowing syntax, also offering length variations.
 I could copy one of these right onto an eCommerce site.

 Copy.ai has 11 main categories of content type to choose from with a whole bunch of content-specific sub-options.
 From social, ads and blog tools to emails and event copy, every content marketing need is covered.
 You can create social posts for specific platforms, or it will even ‘Freestyle’ to write anything you need.

 Sign up for a free trial with no credit card details required.

 Copy.ai Article Test